Facts About International Placement

 - Mercy Volunteers have been serving in Guyana since 2000.

-Choosing to serve internationally for 1 years is a tremendous commitment and generous gift.
+Mercy Volunteer Corps chooses applicants using a process we call Mutual Discernment.
+Choosing to serve internationally for one year is a tremendous commitment and generous gift.
 Recognizing the importance of making the best possible match between the individual, the volunteer program, and the sites of service, MVC desires to partner with candidates who value and commit to an intentional process of discernment.

 What does mutual discernment mean to MVC?